How does it work?

 Multi-sport in winter

 The winter season runs roughly between May and September.
 As the summer crowds tail off, intrepid adventurers who don't mind a bit of snow have the national park almost to themselves.
-Trekking, horse riding, kayaking and mountain biking excursions continue into the winter months, where you'll have the benefit of quieter routes and quieter winds, and higher chances of spotting wildlife against the snow-white background.
+Trekking, horse riding, kayaking and mountain biking excursions continue into the winter months, where you'll have the benefit of quieter routes and lighter winds, and higher chances of spotting wildlife against the snow-white background.

 Adventurous multi-sport trips